Collaborative Divorce Calgary

 - Assisting you and your spouse to create shared solutions acknowledging the interests and objectives that you have identified as most important to you.

-At McNeil Family Law, we believe that most divorces or family law disputes can benefit from this solution-oriented process.
+At McNeill Family Law, we believe that most divorces or family law Calgary disputes can benefit from this solution-oriented process.
 However, Collaborative Divorce is most successful when both parties agree to use the process and retain a family lawyer who is highly competent and trained in Collaborative Law.
-If you are interested in this process, please refer your spouse or partner to the Collaborative Divorce in Alberta web site WWW.COLLABORATIVEPRACTICE.CA to find trained Collaborative Law lawyers.
+If you are interested in this process, please refer your spouse or partner to the Collaborative Divorce in Alberta website WWW.COLLABORATIVEPRACTICE.CA to find trained Collaborative Family Law lawyers Calgary.